mushfoo/claude-code-project-toolkit/claude-onboarding/onboarding-prompt-generator.md

 - **Include critical workflow reminders** to prevent common mistakes

 Start by analyzing the PRD I provided, then ask your targeted questions to fill in the project-specific details needed for the onboarding prompt.

+## Output Requirements

+**Save the onboarding prompt as**: `planning/onboarding-prompt.md`
+- Create the planning/ directory if it doesn't exist
+- This file should be used to start new Claude Code development sessions
+- Update as needed when project context changes significantly